miguelovila/personal-website/content/posts/using-tailscale-without-password-prompts/index.md

   - tailscale status
 ---

-If you, like me, use Tailscale daily, you've probably felt the irritation of being prompted for a password every time you tweak a setting.
+If you are ike me and use Tailscale daily, you've probably felt the irritation of being prompted for a password every time you tweak a setting.
 Whether it's switching exit nodes, changing accounts, or adjusting other settings, those password prompts can be realy annoying.
-Let's change this behavior.
+Let's change this behavior!

 ![Banner Image](banner.png)